 - How much you pay for power

-*Based on NZ average price of 31c per kWh
+*Based on NZ average price of 33.5c per kWh

 Of course, many of us do laundry more than once a week.
 In which case, your dryer-usage costs could be astronomical.
-Just imagine, if you’re drying three loads of laundry a week, you could spend $300, or even $400, a year just on drying your clothes!
+Just imagine, if you’re drying three loads of laundry a week, you could spend nearly $300 a year on drying clothes alone!

 →Related article: Most Energy-Efficient Clothes Dryers